nathanielfernandes/Ephemeral-Chat/README.md

 * It is impossible to spoof your connection to act as another user.
 * Anyone can create a room that anyone else can join using a shareable link.
 * Users can set their name, color, and avatar.
+* The chat supports link previews and image previews.
 * The chat natively supports any Discord emojis that are sent, and has a couple pre-picked emojis in it's emoji menu.
 * The emoji menu is dynamic and adds new emojis that were sent in the chat into your emoji menu.
 * The leader of the group is shown with a crown, which gets randomly passed to another user when they leave.